-Dr. Levin is a board-certified Cardiac Anesthesiologist and Clinical Informaticist, Director of Research Informatics for the Department of Anesthesiology, Perioperative & Pain Medicine and Director of the Clinical Data Science Team for the Mount Sinai Health System.
+Dr. Levin is a practicing board-certified Cardiac Anesthesiologist, Associate Vice Chair of Research and Director of Research Informatics for the Department of Anesthesiology, Perioperative & Pain Medicine, and Director of the Clinical Data Science Team for the Mount Sinai Health System.
 In addition, he holds joint appointments in the Department of Genetics and Genomics Sciences and Department of AI and Human Health.
-Dr. Levin began his career by working the software industry and has continued to maintain an interest and expertise in technology.
-As Co-Director of the Clinical Data Science Team, he has successfully overseen the implementation of a real-time multi-modal streaming data science pipeline.
+After graduating from M.I.T., Dr. Levin began his career by working in the software industry during the dot-com boom.
+Throughout his career in medicine he has continued to maintain an interest and expertise in technology and is board certified in Clinical Informatics.
+As Director of the Clinical Data Science Team, he has successfully overseen the implementation of a real-time multi-modal streaming data science pipeline.
 This pipeline is used to deploy operational machine learning models at the point of care.

-Dr. Levin’s primary research interests are clinical informatics, intra-operative physiology and peri-operative outcomes, and preoperative genomics.
-He has published multiple large (30-50,000 patient) cohort studies examining the relationship between intra-operative physiology and postoperative outcomes.
-Several of these findings have been controversial, e.g., that intraoperative hemodynamic variability is associated with decreased mortality, and that low intraoperative tidal volume is associated with higher mortality.
-These studies have been widely cited within the anesthesiology literature.
-In the area of clinical informatics he has been PI or co-PI on two large pragmatic decision support trials examining the utility of clinician alerts (NCT04026555, NCT01545596).
+Dr. Levin’s primary research interests are clinical informatics, intraoperative physiology, and perioperative genomics.
+His research expertise lies in designing and executing large database driven retrospective studies using high granularity EHR data.
+He has published multiple large cohort studies examining the relationship between intra-operative physiology and postoperative outcomes.
+Several of these studies have been widely cited within the anesthesiology literature, for example the finding that low intraoperative tidal volume without PEEP is associated with higher mortality.
+In the area of clinical informatics he has been PI or co-PI on two large pragmatic decision support trials examining the utility of machine learning generated clinical alerts to improve outcomes after surgery and prevent in-hospital clinical deterioration.

-Dr. Levin sits on the executive committee of the Mount Sinai Clinical Intelligence Center where he helps set priorities and agenda for the center, and on the Data Use Committee, where he helps ensure the protection of patient data.Google Scholar ResearchGate
+Dr. Levin sits on the Health System Data Use Committee, where he helps ensure the protection of patient data.Google Scholar ResearchGate

 - The Mount Sinai Hospital